Employment Tribunal Judicial Mediation

 Judicial Mediation is an entirely voluntary process.
 Neither party to an Employment Tribunal can be required to mediate.
 Therefore, if parties have agreed to enter into mediation, it is likely a settlement will be achieved at the end of the process.

-Judicial Mediation will usually be a quicker process – especially taking into account the difficulties currently faced by the Employment Tribunal dealing with their number of claims.
+Judicial Mediation will usually be a quicker process – especially taking into account the difficulties currently faced by the Employment Tribunal dealing with a backlog claims.
 A multi-day discrimination matter could be waiting over a year for a listing, whereas, if the parties have agreed to Judicial Mediation, this can take place within a few months.

 Although all parties are required to attend (virtually at the moment), and an Employment Judge acts as a mediator, this is not a process where evidence is required or where there is a winner or loser.
 The idea is to achieve a mediated resolution of the dispute.
 Where there is an ongoing employment relationship, rebuilding that relationship after a contested Employment Tribunal hearing can be incredibly difficult.